CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Software description

 Built on top of the \texttt{isomorphic\_domains} function, given a domain, the \texttt{isomorphic\_hash} function gets the list of isomorphic domains, sorts them, and returns the smallest domain as its hash value.

-With the hash function, eliminating the isomorphic domains from a list of domains seems trivial.
-We can apply the \texttt{isomor\allowbreak phic\_hash} function to each and retain one domain out of these with the same hash value.
+With the hash function, eliminating the isomorphic domains from a list of domains can be achieved by applying it to each and retaining one domain out of these with the same hash value.
 This ensures that the list of domains is non-isomorphic to each other.
 But this is inefficient.
 We instead implement a faster algorithm in \texttt{non\_isomorphic\_domains}.
 Here, for every domain $\mathbf{A}$ in the list the function generates the isomorphic domain $\overline{\mathbf{A}}$ for every permutation in $\mathbf{A}$ using \texttt{inverse\_cd} function, and then deletes all domains in the list that are identical to $\overline{\mathbf{A}}$, resulting in a list of non-isomorphic domains.

-Additionally, the library provides another function named \texttt{is\_trs\_isomor\allowbreak phic} that given a \texttt{TRS} object, checks if it is lexicographically minimal.
-Assuming the list of the triples and their laws are given an ordering such that they can be sorted lexicographically, meaning that any (partial) domain can be represented by a list of laws for triples and we can thus compare two domains by comparing their list of laws lexicographically.
+Additionally, the library provides another function named \texttt{is\_trs\_isomorphic} that given a \texttt{TRS} object, checks if it is lexicographically minimal.
+Assuming the list of the triples and their laws are given an ordering such that they can be sorted lexicographically, meaning that any (partial) domain can be represented by a list of laws for triples and consequently two domains can be compared by comparing their list of laws lexicographically.
 Taking a permutation $g$, we can apply it to the alternatives in a triple and its assigned rule to get a new triple and a new rule for it.
 A triple $\{i,j,k\}$ with a rule $xNp$ is transformed to $\{gi,gj,gk\}$ with rule $gxNp$.
-Doing this to all triples and their assigned rule, and then list the new triples according to the predefined order on them, leads to a new list of triples with their new rule which can be compared with the original list.
+Applying this to all triples and their assigned rule, and then listing the new triples according to the predefined order on them, leads to a new list of triples with their new rule which can be compared with the original list.

-The latter function can be used in searches to remove partial domains that must be isomorphic to a domain in another part of the search tree.
+The \texttt{is\_trs\_isomorphic} function can be used in searches to remove partial domains that is isomorphic to a domain in another part of the search tree \cite{markstrom2024arrows}.